Detection, fate, transport and uptake of chemicals

 Partner: Galapagos Conservation Trust

 The Galapagos is a geographically isolated volcanic archipelago situated ~1000 km off the coast of South America in the Eastern Pacific Ocean.
 As a developing island province it’s at the forefront of the Anthropocene, with population influx, urbanisation, fossil fuel dependency, growing tourism, fishing and agricultural industries, alongside cumulative environmental drivers, contributing to increasing pollutant input at the coastal interface.

-My PhD, supported by the Galapagos Conservation Trust (CASE partner), DEFRA and the EA (industry partners) aims to develop a rapid assessment toolkit to monitor coastal chemical pollution in the Galapagos.
+The project will evaluate the potential environmental impacts of new ultra-low global warming potential (GWP) refrigerants, an emerging source of PFCAs whose emissions are increasing, using a multi-model approach.
 So far, we have characterised coastal chemical contamination in different environmental matrices (seawater, sediment and biota) across the archipelago using grab sampling, novel passive samplers and conventional analytical equipment (e.g. HPLC-MS) to establish a baseline.

 The next steps are to conduct laboratory and field investigations using a suite of rapid assessment tools – quick, simple to perform, low-cost tests that require only basic laboratory equipment and can be performed by non-scientists, thus reducing the requirement for expensive and often inaccessible analytical equipment.
 These tools include bioassays and chemical immunoassays, and have the potential to detect and monitor chemical exposure, sublethal biological damage and organismal health in the Galapagos.